ddhartma/Experiment-Design/README.md

   ![image6]

-  One property to note about user funnels is that typically there will be some dropoff in the users that move from step to step.
+  One property to note about user funnels is that typically there will be some ***dropoff in the users*** that move from step to step.
 This is much like how an actual funnel narrows from a large opening to a small exit.
 Outside of an experiment, funnels can be used to analyze user flows.
-Observations from these flows can then be used to motivate experiments to try and improve the dropoff rates.
+Observations from these flows can then be used to motivate experiments to try and improve the ***dropoff rates***.

   It's also worth noting that the flow through a funnel might be idealized compared to actual user practice.
 In the above example, users might perform multiple searches in a single session, or want to purchase multiple things.
 A user might access the site through a specific link, subverting the top part of the funnel.
 Refining the funnel and being specific about the kinds of events that are expected can help you create a consistent, reliable design and analysis.